-Bachelor of Science Degree Program Completion Time: 140 Weeks, Fourteen Quarters Instructional Delivery Method: Blended and Full Distance Education Program is offered at the Springfield campus through blended delivery that includes residential courses and distance education courses.
-The Springfield campus also offers this program through 100% distance education.
+Bachelor of Science Degree Program

+Completion Time: 140 Weeks, Fourteen Quarters Instructional Delivery Method: Full Distance Education

 The Bachelor of Science in Exercise, Nutrition and Health Promotion degree program has been designed to provide advanced educational opportunities for students who have completed an associate degree program at an accredited postsecondary institution.
 The courses will provide the student with the skills necessary to plan, develop and implement physical fitness and health programs for individuals, organizations, and communities.
 They will be familiar with industry terminology, biomechanics, exercise physiology, rehabilitation, nutrition, and management techniques needed to promote healthy lifestyles and health education programs.
 Coursework prepares students for entry-level positions in the areas of exercise physiology, lifestyle and weight management, health education and health promotion.